“No dream is ever chased alone.”

 Soon new features were added to this machine and paired with a remote control system to facilitate coaches to keep track of the batting skill of batters for the leg break and off-break deliveries.
 This machine can add variations in ball speed and add swing by keeping seam orientations like real bowlers.

-Many readers must have experienced this machine in clubs or play zones at malls and faced bowling delivery styles of fast and spin professional bowlers from around the world.
+Many readers might have experienced the technology used in cricket at clubs or play zones, where they've had the chance to face deliveries mimicking the styles of fast and spin professional bowlers from around the world.

 Often referred to as sniko, the Snickometer was invented by the British computer scientist Allan Plaskett in the ’90s.
 Snickometer empowers third umpires to take complex decisions on catches and LBW appeals.
 The sound of a bat hitting the ball is shown in the form of a spike on a graph.